GitHubDragonFly/GitHubDragonFly.github.io/README.md

 GitHub servers are providing correct access to all files:
   - cloning or downloading this repository and using it offline will have a somewhat reduced functionality if run locally without some server
   - these GitHub servers are also setting `CacheControl` to last only for 10 minutes so you might need to refresh the current page as needed.
+  - No cookies will be served by my pages

 Repositories do contain projects in several different programming languages or a mix of: `Java` `VB.Net` `C#` `python` `JavaScript` `jQuery` `HTML/CSS` `shell`.